jpreardon/good-morning-display/WORKLOG.md

 The NWS data seems a bit flaky.
 It frequently does't report wind direction or current conditions.
 It seemed a bit better on Friday than Thursday, so maybe this is a temporary problem.
 However, I'd like to make it a bit easier to swap out the API.
 I'm going to abstract the data to make that easier, it should also simplify the update code.

+- Move current conditions get call to a promise
+- Move forecast get call to a promise

 ### 2020-04-17

 Doing some clean-up work on the wind indicator...